opensearch-project/project-website/_authors/sisurab.markdown

 linkedin: getsaurabh02
 ---

-**Saurabh** is a Senior Software Engineer working on OpenSearch at Amazon Web Services.
+**Saurabh Singh** is an Engineering Lead working on OpenSearch at Amazon Web Services, leading the core search performance space.
 He is passionate about solving problems in the large-scale distributed systems.
-He is an active contributor to OpenSearch.
+He is an active OpenSearch contributor.